Skip to content

 Key takeaways

-• Affiliate-recruiting keyword research means finding the queries people use when they want to join or promote a program — not your product keywords.
+• Affiliate-recruiting keyword research finds the queries people use when they want to join or promote a program — not your product keywords.

-• Assign one primary keyword per page so your /join page, blog posts, and directory listings don’t compete with each other.
+• Give each page one primary keyword so your /join page, blog posts, and directory listings don’t fight each other.

-• Validate demand before committing — even a rough volume check stops you optimizing for terms no one searches.
+• Validate demand before you commit — even a rough volume check stops you optimizing for terms no one searches.

-Affiliate-recruiting keyword research is a different exercise from product keyword research.
-Your product keywords attract customers; your recruiting keywords attract partners — creators, publishers, agencies, and operators looking for a revenue stream.
+Affiliate-recruiting keyword research is a different job from product keyword research.
+Product keywords attract customers; recruiting keywords attract partners — creators, publishers, agencies, and operators hunting for a revenue stream.
 The two audiences search in different words, with different intent, and conflating them is the most common reason a perfectly good program stays invisible.

 What keywords do prospective affiliates search?

-Prospective affiliates search transactional, intent-heavy phrases that almost always contain the word “affiliate”, “partner”, or “referral” plus a brand or category.
-They are not browsing — they want to monetize an audience.
+Prospective affiliates search transactional, intent-heavy phrases that almost always carry the word “affiliate”, “partner”, or “referral” plus a brand or category.
+They’re not browsing — they want to monetize an audience.
 Those queries fall into three reliable buckets:

 • Branded: “[your brand] affiliate program”, “[brand] partner program”, “how to become a [brand] affiliate”.
-Lowest volume, highest conversion — these searchers already know you.
+Lowest volume, highest conversion — they already know you.

 • Category: “SaaS affiliate program”, “skincare affiliate program”, “fitness referral program”.
-Medium volume, broad intent — the searcher wants a program in your space.
+Medium volume, broad intent — they want a program in your space.

 How do you map keywords to pages without cannibalizing?

-Assign exactly one primary keyword to each page so two of your own URLs never fight for the same query.
+Give each page exactly one primary keyword so two of your own URLs never fight for the same query.
 The cleanest mapping for a partner program looks like this:

-4. Feature-qualified long-tail terms become subsections or FAQ entries on the most relevant of those pages.
+4. Feature-qualified long-tail terms become subsections or FAQ entries on whichever of those pages fits best.

 Intent beats volume